saintmalik/blog.saintmalik.me/docs/setting-up-ghost-blog-on-linode.md

 Well,  a week ago i couldnt pay up my DO bill and my droplets got deleted, meaning all the service i have on the droplet got cleaned out.

-And now that i got back on my feet financially, i paid up the DO bills and then messaged their support for help with my droplets if it can still be recovered back, but unfortunately the answer was NO, it cant be retrived.
+And now that i got back on my feet financially, i paid up the DO bills and then messaged their support for help with my droplets if it can still be recovered back, but unfortunately the answer was NO, it cant be retrieved.

 Which means i have start every project afresh, that got me angry actially and i have moved to the linode platform as at the time of wrting.